Written by Lois Bea Thomas

 Esme: ew!
 No!

-I constantly wonder if I’ve made her up, like with Sam, like how Sam doesn’t feel real, but Sam is real, Sam’s too strange, too sweet to come from my mind alone.
-She’s always talking, saying things that distract me, make me forget, stuff like:
+Sam can hear it.
+Though, I might have made her up too, Sam doesn’t feel real, but Sam is real, she knows me and besides Sam’s too strange to come from my head.
+Drawing her chair to the front of the stage She’s always talking, saying things that distract me, sweet things, things like:

 Esme: or like

-Sam: the name Emerald Fennel, is just two shades of green
+Sam: isn’t the name Emerald Fennel just two shades of green?

 Esme: Or like, (To Sam) Sam, you remember that girl, Zoe, we went to uni with, the one who just won that award